Schedule Your Diagnostic Consultation

 Meet the Empowered Buyer – Your New Boss

-However what’s very different about today is that your prospects are no longer going to speak with your sales team early on.
+However, what’s very different about today is that your prospects will no longer speak with your sales team early on.

 They’re much more empowered.
-They have a lot more research ability and access to a lot more information.
+They have much more research ability and access to much more information.

-So when you look at prospects being ready to speak with your sales team, when anywhere from 57% to 70% -- sometimes as much as 80% or 90% of the buyer’s journey is over, it’s a completely different ball game.
+So when prospects are ready to speak with your sales team, when anywhere from 57% to 70% -- sometimes as much as 80% or 90% of the buyer’s journey is over, it’s a completely different ball game.

 What’s caused the disruption of this traditional playbook?

-We see huge, huge disruption from the rise of search, the rise of social, the explosion in mobile, and cloud.
+We see huge disruption from the rise of search, the rise of social, and the explosion in mobile and cloud.
 These four factors alone change the entire dynamics of the sales process.

-So sales needs to get found much earlier in the buyer’s journey so that it can plant its seed in the ground and plant its flag in the ground.
+So sales need to get found much earlier in the buyer’s journey so that it can plant its seed and its flag in the ground.

 Marketing Now Controls Sales’ Paychecks

-Marketing has a lot more control over sales’ paychecks than a lot of sales professionals realize, because so much of the education, so much of the resources, and so much of that thought leadership is happening during the first 70% of the buyer’s journey.
+Marketing has more control over sales’ paychecks than many sales professionals realize because so much of the education, resources, and thought leadership is happening during the first 70% of the buyer’s journey.

 So the way this is changing, sales professionals need to get found much earlier and be perceived as trusted advisors.